optimal risky portfolio

 As shown in Figure 2, B is further up on the efficient frontier as compared to A. As a result, the capital allocation line that connects Rf and B lies above the one that connects Rf and A.

 This has an important implication.
 Look at portfolio A’.
-It is not only a combination of the risk-free asset and B but also lies directly above A. So, A and A’ have the same level of risk, but the latter offers a higher return.
-Thus, the investor would prefer A’ over A. In fact, for any combination of Rf and A, we can find a combination of Rf and B with the same risk but more return.
-As a result, the investor is better off by splitting her wealth between Rf and B instead of Rf and A.
+It is a combination of the risk-free asset and B and lies directly above A. So, A and A’ have the same level of risk, but the latter offers a higher return.
+Thus, the investor would prefer A’ over A. In fact, for any combination of Rf and A, we can find a combination of Rf and B with the same risk but a higher return.
+As a result, the investor is better off splitting her wealth between Rf and B instead of Rf and A.

 combining the risk-free asset with efficient portfolios